odtu/EE464/Hardware-Project/README.md

 Here are some important notes:

-- Line regulation is the deviation of percent output voltage when input voltage is changed from its minimum to maximum or vice versa.

-- Load regulation is the deviation of percent output voltage when load current is changed from 10% to 100% or vice versa.

-- Project specs are arranged such that there is not a significant difference regarding the implementation difficulty.
-Each project belongs to a converter topology has the same current rating.
+- Project specs are arranged such that there is not a significant difference in difficulty of implementation.

+- You may also have a power conversion scheme in your mind.
+(Required for work, summer practice, for your hobby project etc.) You can propose other topologies and specs outside the ones listed above.
+Make sure the new project you propose involves some kind of magnetic design (because all of the above have).

 - Project development phase and final results must be open source.
 You are required to share the knowledge by properly prepared reports.
 All simulation files, PCB design files, bill of materials, design regarding magnetic elements should be made available as open access.